bjorne90/battleship-game/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](License) file for details.
+See the [License](License) file for details.

 ## Requirements